Programs & Initiatives

 Considering adoption but aren’t sure where or how to begin?
 Adoption Rhode Island will help you through the process!

-Although most are school-age children, generally between the ages of 5 and 18, an increasing number of younger children are coming into care as well.
+Although most are school-age children, generally between the ages of 5 and 18.
 These children deeply want a chance for love in a happy, permanent family setting.
 We invite married and single adults of any race, ethnicity, gender identity, gender expression and sexual orientation to apply.
 Most importantly, we are looking for families that can make a life-long commitment to provide a safe, loving home to a child.
 There is no cost to adopt any of these children.

 Because of the sensitive subjects discussed in these meetings, we feel that they are not appropriate for children to attend.